0xCardiE/memento/README.md

 # Mement Machina - Vol 1 - NFT Memory Minting Platform

-A full-stack NFT minting platform built with Hardhat 3, Next.js 15, and RainbowKit that allows users to mint their memories as unique NFTs on the blockchain.
+A full-stack NFT minting platform built with Hardhat 3, Next.js 15, and RainbowKit that allows users to mint their memories as unique NFTs on Flow EVM blockchain.

 This project uses Hardhat 3 Alpha, which is still in development and not yet intended for production use.